What is omega-3? What makes it such a popular nutrient? And how can you help your dog get more omega-3 in their diet?

 Omega-3 and omega-6 work best when considering them in proportion to one another.
 They work in an antagonistic manner.
 While the omega-6 fatty acids increase inflammation, the hormones produced by omega-3 fatty acids reduce inflammation.

 To make sure you keep your dog’s immune system in tip-top condition, it is important to balance the two.
-Chances are the omega-6 fatty acids are already part of your dog’s diet via seeds, nuts and vegetables.
-This is why it’s so important to provide a good supply of omega-3 in their diet to balance things out.
-Always speak to your vet before giving your dog any supplements.
+A complete and balanced dog food should take this into account.
+Always speak to your vet before giving your dog any supplements

 How can I tell if my dog has an omega-3 deficiency?